Halium/docs/supplementary/devices/herolte.rst

 * Then switch completely off, also as described above.

-* Now, you should once more be able to either boot normally or boot into recovery, whichever you wish.
+* Now, you should once more be able to either boot normally or boot into recovery, whichever you wish.s

 Useful Resources
 ^^^^^^^^^^^^^^^^